Complications of Alcohol Abuse

-Drinking excessive amounts of alcohol during pregnancy may result in fetal alcohol syndrome (i.e., low birth weight, short length, small head size, mental retardation, and damage to muscles, including the heart).
+Drinking alcohol during pregnancy may result in fetal alcohol syndrome (i.e., low birth weight, short length, small head size, mental retardation, and damage to muscles, including the heart).

 Psychological Complications of Alcohol Abuse

-Upwards of 44% of alcoholics have mental health disorders that were present before alcohol dependence.
-Mood disorders are the exception; it is common for alcoholics to develop mood disorders such as major depression after onset of dependence.
-Studies show a strong association between alcoholism and depression, and 25% of suicides involve alcohol.
+Upwards of 44 percent of alcoholics have mental health disorders that were present before alcohol dependence.
+Mood disorders are the exception; it is common for alcoholics to develop mood disorders such as major depressive disorder after onset of dependence.
+Studies show a strong association between alcoholism and depression, and 25 percent of suicides involve alcohol.

 Social Complications of Alcohol Abuse

 In 2014, the National Institutes of Health (NIH) reported that about 7.5 million children in the United States live with a parent with an alcohol use disorder.
 Alcoholism causes suffering in relationships with family, friends, and coworkers.
 Alcoholics have a higher rate of divorce and separation and of engaging in domestic violence and other types of violent and aggressive behavior.
 Missed work, poor job performance, and in some cases, on-the-job accidents are common.
 Legal problems are also common, such as citations for driving under the influence and/or traffic accidents.